-Similarities in the patterns on the gold and silver charts mean the silver price follows the behavior of the gold price, says Daryl Guppy.
+The similarity in the patterns on the gold and silver charts means the silver price follows the gold's behavior.

 The rally in the Australian dollar has technical limits that could cap its rise.